-The balances owed to group companies and related parties are unsecured, interest free and repayable on demand.
+The balances owed to group companies are unsecured, interest free and repayable on demand.

-14 Transactions with related parties
+13 Transactions with related parties

 The company is owned and jointly controlled by Gap Group p.l.c. and its group of companies.
 Companies having the same shareholders and directors are considered by the directors to be related parties.